22 Mar Pollen In Houston

 Top Pollen Types by Pollination Phase

-- Phase 1: Tree Pollen
+1. Phase 1: Tree Pollen

-- Phase 2: Grass Pollen
+1. Phase 2: Grass Pollen

 Grass pollen begins to circulate around late spring and summer.
 Species of grass that are culprits of allergy irritation include Timothy, Bermuda, Bahia, Orchard, Sweet vernal, red top, and some blue grasses.

-- Phase 3: Weed Pollen
+1. Phase 3: Weed Pollen

 The number one way you can mitigate the potential for an allergic reaction set on by local pollen is to limit your time outside.
-If you must go out, check the pollen count and time your outings during periods where pollen levels are low.
+If you must go out, check the pollen in Houston count and time your outings during periods when pollen levels are low.
 During a typical day, pollen counts are lowest in the early morning and late afternoon to early evening.
 Weather conditions can affect normal pollination time periods, so continue to check our website to monitor pollen count levels.

 If you must go outside during peak pollination periods, wear sunglasses to protect your eyes and change your clothes once you return home to prevent pollen from settling into your home.
 Take a shower right after to ensure any pollen is washed out of your hair and from your skin.
 Make sure to close all windows and doors to reduce the circulation of pollen from the air within your home.